LucasZapico/palace-v1..0.0/content/_index.md

 > Knowledge not readily available when it is advantageous is useless.

-## Why is this?
+## Why this?

 This site is the result of many different factors.
-Not the least of which has been an obession with note taking ever since I was a teenager.
+Not the least of which has been an obsession with note taking ever since I was a teenager.
 I have alway felt dejected with my hand written note books.
-A hand written note book is not reviseable.
-It is not iterateable.
+A hand written note book is not revisable.
+It is not iterate-able.
 If you take the notes from a book or a course.
-You are following the pedigocial landscape that the teacher, team, instructors has deemed as _ideal_.
-At least in my expierece there is always another perspective.
+You are following the pedagogical landscape that the teacher, team, instructors has deemed as _ideal_.
+At least in my experience there is always another perspective.
 A new position on the informations if you take a step to the left or the right.
-The digital space allows for this development as an understanding of the enviroment of a knwowledge space evolves.
+The digital space allows for this development as an understanding of the environment of a knowledge space evolves.

  Without getting to philosophical.